localstack/localstack-dagger-module/README.md

   cd localstack-dagger-module
   ```
 2. Run `dagger develop` to set up the development environment.
-3. Make your changes, typically within the Dagger module source files (e.g., in `.dagger/src/`).
+3. Make your changes, typically within the Dagger module source files (e.g., in `src/localstack/main.py`).
-4. Test your changes locally using `dagger call` or `dagger test` as described in the sections above.
+4. Test your changes locally using `dagger call` as described in the sections above.

 ## License